Two years ago I wanted a laptop. I thought my life would easier if I could write during my 50-minute bus rides to the University of Washington.

 Life in the breakdown lane

 Until recently I was doing fine with my eMac, circa 2004.
 Never missed a class assignment or a freelance deadline.
-I surfed the Internet, e-mailed with friends, stored apartment-management correspondence and wrote my undergraduate essay on the thing.
+I surfed the Internet, e-mailed with friends, stored apartment-management correspondence and wrote my undergraduate thesis on the thing.

 However, I was limping along in the breakdown lane of the information superhighway.
 The eMac was sloooow.
 It was too old to download the newest version of Firefox.
 I worried that the hard drive might die without warning, the way an editor’s computer had.
 Once I’d finished school and quit the apartment management job I was in a position to travel – but my work had to travel with me.